Jasmine Birtles

 The Risk of Large Loan to Value Mortgages

 If you have never owned property before, you could be eligible for a first time buyer (FTB) mortgage.
-There are, however, lots of restrictions and they vary between mortgage providers and even mortgages within the same provider.
+There are lots of restrictions and they vary between mortgage providers and even mortgages within the same provider.
 The key thing is you must never have owned property before.
+This includes property you inherited or that someone else, like your parents, has put your name on the title deeds.

 If you’re buying with a partner, friend, or family member who has previously owned property, all is not lost.
 You can buy a property as a first time buyer with someone who is not one, and still make the most of great first time buyer deals.

-The deal is real, but there are several restrictions you need to be aware of before applying.
+Yorkshire Building Society has a great deal, with a £5,000 deposit for first time buyers.
 The maximum loan to value is a huge 99% – which means if you have £5,000 saved up you could get a mortgage up to £495,000.
 The lending criteria is strict and you’ll need to have an excellent credit score to boost your chances of acceptance.
+You can buy with another person who is not a first time buyer, but they can’t currently own property.

 Halifax offer a similar 5% deposit scheme for first time buyers, which does allow new builds but not new build flats.
 You also cannot take advantage of other buying schemes such as Shared Ownership, Right to Buy, Shared Equity, or Buy to Let.
 It’s a repayment mortgage (not interest-only), and you can borrow up to £570,000 with a deposit between 5% – 10% under the Government mortgage guarantee scheme.
 This scheme is set to end on 30th June 2025, so you will need to apply before then.